Mokardder/SmsClient/README.md

 # Sms Client For Android

-This app is made for personal purpose but you may configure and make it yours if you want.
+This app is made for personal purpose, Make some configure according to yourself and enjoy.